opf/openproject/docs/installation/packaged/4-faq.md

 ### Why don't you support Windows?

 Ruby support on Windows is notoriously difficult, however you might be able to run the Docker image, or use the unofficial Windows stack provided by [Bitnami](https://bitnami.com/stack/openproject/installer).
+We would welcome feedback and reported experiences on running OpenProject on Windows, please reach out to us if you can contribute some information.

 ### How to backup and restore my OpenProject instalallation?